Master of Science (M.Sc.)

 The language of instruction for this program is usually English.
 This means that most of the modules are offered in English.
 Some courses may, however, be taught in German.To learn more about the language of instruction for each module, contact the departmental student academic advisor of this program.

 The MCS program combines perspectives from a variety of disciplines, which makes it particularly challenging.
 You will need a sound theoretical and methodological foundation.
-This is provided mainly by courses during the first two semesters, preparing you for more specialized courses in your last two semesters.
+This is provided mainly by courses during the first semester, preparing you for more specialized courses in your second and third semester.

 The program includes a mandatory Project Studies module that provides you with hands-on experience in a practical, interdisciplinary environment.